 Promotional identity to celebrate the accomplishments and unity of graduating Art & Design majors

 The Point Loma Nazarene University art department is like no other; we are small in numbers but big in heart.
 We are close-knit, supportive, and act as a team.
 I wanted to represent this togetherness by visually unifying each name of our graduating seniors to create an image of a jean jacket.
 I think of jean jackets as a means to show one’s unique identity.
 They can be patched, pinned, tattered, and embroidered.
-Growing up as artists, I think we can all share how we have been labeled as the “art kid” time and time again.
-Now as we graduate, we can be joyful in the fact that we are a part of a big ole’ happy family of art kids!
-We did it!
+I think of this jean jacket visual as a metaphor for each of our unique talents coming together as one.

 Tom Wolfe Publication